Module 7 of 10

 What We Didn't Automate (And Why)

 Hooks can do a lot more than what we've set up.
-You could automate testing, linting, deployment, notifications — anything a shell script can do.
+You could automate testing, quality checks, deployment, notifications — anything an automation script can do.
 But each hook adds complexity and potential failure points.

 We chose three hooks because they cover the three highest-impact automation needs: